athomasq/athomasq.github.io/_posts/2020-01-14-APIs-are-eating-the-world.md

 You can see similar patterns emerging in every vertical.
 Stripe is an API for online payments.
 Quandl is an API for financial data.
 Flexport is an API for international trade.

-In each case, businesses (software firms, investment managers, importers) interact with other businesses (customers, data vendors, exporters) via API instead of via older and less efficient methods (invoices, terminals, freight forwarders).  **APIs are eating the (B2B) world.**
+In each case, businesses (sellers, investors, importers) interact with other businesses (buyers, data sources, exporters) via API instead of via older and less efficient methods (invoices, terminals, freight forwarders).  **APIs are eating the (B2B) world.**

 There are even meta-API companies emerging!
 Zapier and Airflow help chain APIs together.
 Postman and Kong help developers use APIs more effectively.
 (A previous generation included Apigee and Mulesoft).
 A big part of Slack's appeal is the way its webhooks make APIs accessible to humans.